Britney Is Not Just Her Conservatorship — Let's Celebrate Her For The Pop Music Queen She Is

 Advertisement

-The cruel conservatorship that Britney has been under for the past 13 years has been the subject of at least four documentaries over the last couple of years, the most recent of which, Britney Vs Spears, dropped on Netflix yesterday.
+The cruel conservatorship that Britney has been under for the past 13 years has been the subject of at least four documentaries over the last couple of years, the most recent of which being Britney Vs Spears, which dropped on Netflix yesterday.

-While in some ways I do think it’s important that audiences understand the distressing and exploitative nature of this arrangement, it makes me so sad to think that the most tragic aspect of her personal life is the only thing people think about now when they think of Britney Spears.
+While in some ways I do think it’s important that audiences understand the distressing and exploitative nature of this arrangement, it makes me so sad to think that the most tragic aspect of her personal life is the only thing people think about when they think about Britney Spears.

 A pop icon

-Britney Spears is, quite rightly, lauded as a pop icon.
+Britney Spears is, quite rightly, commonly regarded in the media as a pop icon.
 Over the course of nine albums, she has scored six number ones on the American Billboard 200 and sold nearly 150 million records worldwide.

-These numbers are so massive it’s hard to truly comprehend them; it means most people in the English-speaking world are aware of Britney, or at least have memories of a Britney song.
+These numbers are so massive it’s hard to truly comprehend them; it means practically every single person in the world is aware of Britney, or at least has memories of a Britney song.

-This also means much of today’s pop music that we hear on Spotify and on the radio has been, in some way, influenced by Britney’s work.
-That is the achievement that I think deserves to be brought to the fore.
-Like it or not, by watching the documentaries about Britney’s conservatorship, we contribute to the public spectacle, to Britney’s personal trauma — even if it also does some good by raising awareness.
+It means much of today’s pop music that we hear on Spotify and on the radio has been, in some way, influenced by Britney’s work.
+That is the achievement that I think deserves to be brought to the fore; like it or not, by watching the documentaries about Britney’s conservatorship, we contribute to the public spectacle, to Britney’s personal trauma — even if it also does some good by raising awareness.

 Advertisement

-This wasn’t necessarily an unpopular opinion when Britney first debuted at 17 years old with Baby One More Time; after hitting the top of the charts across at least 22 countries at the time of release, there was no denying that Britney had a knack for pop.
+This wasn’t necessarily an unpopular opinion when Britney first debuted at 17 years old with Baby One More Time; after hitting the top of the charts across at least 22 countries at the time of release, there was no denying that Britney had a knack for pop music.

-But throughout her career Britney has faced not just harsh criticism but genuine media furore and relentless prying into her personal life.
-She’s faced everything from descriptions of her music as vapid and soulless; her singing voice weak, unskilled and reliant on autotune; to unrealistic demands that she be a perfect, virginal role model for young girls; to criticisms of her skills as a mother.
-Good, bad or outrageous, everyone has always had something to say about Britney Spears.
+But throughout her career Britney has always faced not just harsh criticism but genuine media furore, relentless prying into her personal life; she’s faced everything from descriptions of her music as vapid and soulless and her singing voice weak, unskilled and reliant on autotune, to unrealistic demands that she be a perfect, virginal role model for young girls, to criticisms of her skills as a mother — good, bad or outrageous, everyone has always had something to say about Britney Spears.

 Hit after hit